Cannabis in Uruguay: Postponement

 In July 2014 president José Mujica announced that the full implementation of the law would be postponed to 2015, as "there are practical difficulties".
 Authorities will grow all the cannabis that can be sold legally, and concentrations of THC shall be 15% or lower.
 In August 2014, an opposition presidential candidate claimed that the new law was unworkable and would never be applied.

 In December 2014, President Tabaré Vázquez was elected, and stated that though he had concerns about the cannabis law, ultimately it would move forward.
 At that point, cultivation for personal use and in cannabis social clubs had already begun, but commercial sale had not, and would ultimately be delayed until late 2017.
 Vázquez, a former oncologist, promised a "strict and close evaluation" of legal cannabis, and declared "first of all, you shouldn’t consume drugs."

 Commercial distribution

 In 2017, the government authorized 16 pharmacies to become cannabis distributors, allowed to sell only to the nearly 5,000 cannabis consumers registered with the government.
 The product is standardized into two offerings, "Alfa 1" and "Beta 1", both with relatively low THC content.
 Registered consumers must be Uruguayan, 18 or older, and are limited to 40 grams per month, with their identity and registration confirmed at the point of sale with a fingerprint scanner.

+The percentage of THC and CBD in the strains sold to the public gradually increased, as the low potency initially offered was not well received by consumers.
+At the beginning of retail sales, the strains contained only 3% THC.
+This was later increased to 9%, then to 15%, and by the end of 2024, strains with up to 20% THC were being sold.

 Public opinion

-According to polls in 2012–2013 by Equipos Mori, Cifra and Factum, 58-66% of Uruguayans opposed legalizing the sale of marijuana while 24-29% supported it.
+According to polls in 2012–2013 by Equipos Mori, Cifra and Factum, 58–66% of Uruguayans opposed legalizing the sale of marijuana while 24–29% supported it.